davidrjonas/ssh-iam-bridge/README.md

 Usage
 -----

-Create groups in AWS IAM with the prefix "system-" and "system-<role>-".
+Create groups in AWS IAM with the prefix "system-" and "system-&lt;role&gt;-".
 These groups will be created on your servers.
 For instance, the IAM group "system-wheel" will be created as the "wheel" group on the system.